 Old-Fashioned Raisin Cake

-Are you looking for a traditional cake recipe?
-Look no further than this timeless old-fashioned raisin cake, aka poor man’s cake.
-It not only stores incredibly well but also requires just a few staple ingredients to make.
-This easy yet delicious coffee cake has been a popular dessert, snack, or even breakfast for many generations.
+This old-fashioned raisin cake, aka poor man’s cake, not only stores incredibly well but is also very easy to make.
+This traditional coffee cake has been a popular dessert, snack, or even breakfast in my family for years – especially around Easter time.
 I got the recipe from my mom and I hope you’ll be able to pass it on to a dear family member or friend as well!

 - Old-fashioned recipe: This easy raisin cake recipe is a fresh take on the old-fashioned boiled raisin cake that stood the test of times.

-- Stores well: Packed with juicy raisins and orange flavors, the moist texture of this type of cake allows it to be stored for several days.
+- Stores well: Packed with orange-soaked raisins, the moist texture allows the cake to be stored for several days.

-- Simple ingredients: With pantry staples like raisins, sugar, and butter, this easy recipe can be whipped up anytime.
+- Simple ingredients: With pantry staples like raisins, sugar, and butter, this easy tea cake recipe can be made in a pinch.

 Why is raisin cake called poor man’s cake?